sagiegurari/cargo-make/README.md

 ENV3_TEST=VALUE OF ENV2 IS: ${ENV2_TEST}
 ```

 Paths to environment files can also be defined globally in the `env_files` key of the `Makefile.toml`, which will be loaded in the order they are defined.
-All paths are relative to the `Makefile.toml` directory containing them.
+All relative paths are relative to the directory containing the `Makefile.toml` they were defined in.

-> **Note:** `env_files` can only be used on a task level, be aware that relative paths will instead be relative **to the current working directory**
+> **Note:** `env_files` can also be used on a task level, be aware that relative paths will instead be relative **to the current working directory**

 ```toml
 env_files = [